sujink1999/Trends/README.md

 The bookmark can be clicked to add or remove a bookmark.On adding a bookmark, data is stored in the local SQLite database and the firebase server through the server.If a logged in user opens the app the bookmarks are retrieved from the local database.
 When a user logs in the bookmarks if any are stored in the local database.
 The app directly goes to the list page if a user is logged using the contents in the local database.
 The APIs used are Retrofit, Intuit and Glide.
+Clicking on a repository will open a Google Chrome tab with the github link of the repository.

 ![](https://github.com/sujink1999/Trends/blob/master/Screenshot_20191107-235515.jpg)